SaraOlsson/project15/Edge-Impulse-Guide/README.md

 The diagram below shows alternative setups of how your application might run.
 During development, you might just connect the device with serial connection through a USB port to try out the TinyML model.
 In production, either the device itself has cellular capabilities or you extend it with shields for connectivity.

 > Note: In this guide, mainly the CLI option is covered.
-If your devive has options to communicate directly with the cloud, you may implement Azure IoT Hub messaging directly in the firmware.
+If your device has options to communicate directly with the cloud, you may implement Azure IoT Hub messaging directly in the firmware.

 ![update-diagram](media/diagram-run.png)

-Flash inferece firmware to the device.
-For example, the export of the Edge Impulse pre-built firmware of the dk
+Flash inference firmware to the device.
+For example, the export of the Edge Impulse pre-built firmware of the development board.

 ```edge-impulse-run-impulse-az-forwarder --classes <class1_class2_class3> --az-device <your-connectionstring>```